 i.
 Significantly, there is no rebuke or judgment against Ethiopia announced in this chapter.
 It wasn’t as if God was going to judge Ethiopia for their offer of an alliance.
 Perhaps the idea is that it is a well-intentioned but unnecessary offer.
 Instead, Judah was to trust in the LORD!

 b.
 He will both cut off the sprigs with pruning hooks and take away and cut the branches: God can “prune” Assyria all by Himself.
 He will destroy the Assyrian army so completely that they will be left together for the mountain birds of prey.

 B. Ethiopians come and worship God.

 b.
-To the place of the name of the Lord of hosts: Instead of Israelite messengers bringing news to Ethiopia of an alliance against the Assyria, the day will come when Ethiopians will come and worship at Mount Zion.
+To the place of the name of the LORD: Instead of Israelite messengers bringing news to Ethiopia of an alliance against the Assyria, the day will come when Ethiopians will come and worship at Mount Zion.

-2. This may have been fulfilled in some way close to Isaiah’s time.
-But we know it was fulfilled in Acts 8:26-40, when an Ethiopian came to worship the Lord at Jerusalem, and then trusted in Jesus at the preaching of Philip.
+i.
+This may have been fulfilled in some way close to Isaiah’s time.
+But we know it was fulfilled in Acts 8:26-40, when an Ethiopian came to worship the LORD at Jerusalem, and then trusted in Jesus at the preaching of Philip.
 It was also fulfilled in the strong Ethiopian church the first few centuries, and the enduring Ethiopian church today.

 ©2018 David Guzik – No distribution beyond personal use without permission